Bergstrom Air Force Base: History

 In 1990, Bergstrom ended up on a list of 75 military facilities under study for closure by the post-Cold War Base Realignment and Closure Committee.
 On 30 September 1993, Bergstrom was officially closed and a bond was raised for Austin-Bergstrom International Airport.
-Much of the former air base, including buildings, trees, and structures, was completely demolished, with a few exceptions, such as the circular Twelfth Air Force Headquarters building (which was converted into a hotel) and the original 12,250-foot runway.
+Much of the former air base, including buildings, trees, and structures, was completely demolished, with a few exceptions such as the circular Twelfth Air Force Headquarters building (which was converted into a hotel) and the original 12,250-foot runway.
 Air cargo operations began in June 1997 and passenger operations started in May 1999.

+A small portion Bergstrom Air Force Base houses the Austin Armed Forces Reserve Center (AFRC) and Joint Vehicle Maintenance Facility (JVMF).
+The 209,000 square foot is home to the Reserve Component units like the Texas Army National Guard 36th Combat Aviation Brigade Headquarters.
+The facilities serve members of the Texas Army National Guard, Army Reserve, Navy Reserve and Marine Corps Reserve.